 For example, let’s pretend you sell glasses online.
 Unlike your competitors, you aren’t charging people hundreds of dollars for each pair.
 Your glasses are awesome and affordable.

-If you wanted to focus your whiteboard animation video on people who have been duped by eyewear stores into paying extortionate amounts for their glasses, what would you ask them?
+If you wanted to focus your whiteboard and cartoon animation video on people who have been duped by eyewear stores into paying extortionate amounts for their glasses, what would you ask them?
 How would you qualify them?

 Well, for example you could ask…